 With training, any employee can learn to apply his or her critical-thinking skills to writing. overall, your employees should understand that they already have the one skill central to writing well: the ability to analyze a problem and come up with an effective solution.

 One final note: Studies show that critical thinking informs all good writing, and, perhaps surprisingly, that the act of writing improves one’s ability to think critically.
 Most professional writers—and many successful corporate executives who are not, first and foremost, writers—will tell you that writing is thinking.
 More often than not, a writer doesn’t really know what he thinks until he has tried to express something in writing.
 Only then can he examine the idea critically, consider its implications, question its validity, and begin to think about how to refine it or whether to throw it away and start over with a new idea.
 You can begin to solve many a workplace problem by first stating the problem clearly in writing and, second, writing down possible solutions or avenues to a solution.
 In this way, even if no one else ever sees what you’ve written, you’re well on the way to the achieving the kind of clear critical thinking that solves problems—the kind of thinking essential in the modern workplace.

 Do you need help analyzing your teams’ writing process?
-Or are you interested in improving your teams’ writing skills?
+Or do you want to know how to improve critical thinking in your teams’ writing?
 We offer customized onsite and online business, technical, and scientific writing course.
 Contact us today!